amithn/tweet-plotter/README.md

     So the sequence of events are like so:

     1)  Receives an event from Twitter using the streaming API.
     2)  Looks up the address using Geo-coding api.
 Note that there is a limit to this 2500 requests per day for free usage.
+Read this https://developers.google.com/maps/documentation/geocoding/#Limits.
+Your IP gets blacklisted afterwards for 24 hours.
     3)  Send the event over websockets to the browser.
-    4)  Browser plots the tweet on Google maps using the latitude and longitude information looked up already from Google Maps.
+    4)  Browser plots the tweet on Google maps using the latitude and longitude information looked up already from      Google geo coding service.

     TODO:
     -------------